anbox-cloud/discourse-docs/exp/anbox-cloud.md

 *\* When purchasing the Anbox Cloud Appliance through the AWS Marketplace, the Ubuntu Pro subscription does not include vendor support.*

-You can choose the variant that suits your needs.
-The appliance is well suited for quick prototyping and development or small scale deployments, whereas the regular Anbox Cloud is best to scale big.

 [note type="information" status="Tip"]
-We recommend to always start with the Anbox Cloud Appliance for initial tests.
+We recommend to always start with the Anbox Cloud Appliance.
 You can expand to a full Anbox Cloud installation later.
 [/note]

 ## Anbox Cloud Components

-Anbox Cloud consists of the core stack, the streaming stack, and user specific components that complete the streaming stack.
+Anbox Cloud consists of the core stack, the streaming stack, and user-specific components that complete the streaming stack.
 The core stack includes all components that are required for a basic deployment of Anbox Cloud and also some additional, optional components.
 The streaming stack includes components which are optional but required for streaming.

+An Anbox Cloud cluster can consist of the core stack or if streaming functionality is required, the streaming stack along with the core stack.
+An Anbox Cloud cluster can have multiple subclusters.

 The diagrams used to explain the architecture in this topic show the recommended way of collocating components.
 However, it is possible to collocate more components on the same machine, or to have separate machines for components that are collocated in the picture.